 You might say, “Tony, you make some good points.
 But how could I possibly sell the CEO on your audacious vision?”
 Well, it’s easier than it looks.

-Imagine you are the CEO of a large multinational organisation.
-Your third party spend is a huge percentage of your expenditure; some suppliers even deliver front line services on your behalf.
+Imagine you are the CEO of a large multinational organization.
+Your third-party spend is a huge percentage of your expenditure; some suppliers even deliver front-line services on your behalf.
 And looking good in front of your customers is key to sustainable profits.